Updated: 6 days ago

 Exempt Employee Status

 As the name implies, exempt employees are exempt from overtime payments.
 Exempt employees fall into the executive, administrative, professional, some “computer” employees, outside sales, and highly compensated employment classifications, as determined by the Department of Labor.
-Determining, the true classification of an exempt employee is requires a review of the job duties test provided by the Department of Labor.
+Determining, the true classification of an exempt employee requires a review of the job duties test provided by the Department of Labor.

 Exempt employees must make at least $684 per week on a salary basis.
 It is important to remember position titles do not automatically qualify a position as exempt.